winaui/shits_and_giggles/README.md

-It's useless but it's fun
+It's useless but it's fun.